SpencerPresley/COSC425-DATA/README.md

     For live MongoDB:

-    [!WARNING]
-    > I recommend starting locally unless you need to use a live MongoDB instance.
-    > This will avoid the need to deal with setting up MongoDB Atlas, which while not difficult, it is an added step.

     For a live version you should use the MongoDB Atlas URI.
 It should look something like this:

     ```bash